-We modify the deterministic U-Net architecture by replacing some of the layers with probabilistic layers, as a result output of the network is a probability distribution itself.
-We choose Gaussian distributions to represent priors and approximate posteriors of probabilistic layers, it is well known that use of Gaussian prior induces L$2$-regularisation effect \citep{gaussian_prior}.
-Through various experiments for a completely probabilistic network, we observed to have an overall bad fit to the data.
-Therefore we replace only half of the deterministic layers with probabilistic ones in order to get a good mean fit.

-For the Bayesian CNN, we use loss function as given in Eq.~(\ref{ELBO}).
-Expectations of the Eq.~(\ref{ELBO}) are approximated by $\mathcal{M}$ Monte Carlo samples drawn from the approximate posterior $q(\bm{w}|\bm{\theta})$ as refereed in Eq. (\ref{ELBO_sampels})

-If we substitute Gaussian probability density functions, expression in the RHS turns out to be as given in Eq.~(\ref{ELBO_expand}).
-Let us say we have '$\mathcal{G}$' Gaussian distributions for our Bayesian NN, every distribution is expressed in terms its mean and standard deviation values, which are the parameters for Bayesian CNN.
-Since standard deviations $\bm{\sigma}$ needs to be positive, we first train the network on untransformed standard deviations $\bm{\rho}$ which are later transformed to $\bm{\sigma}$ through soft-plus function.
-Also, for the reasons discussed in Section \ref{sec: empirical_bayes}, we involve prior means in the training procedure as well.
-Hence parameters to be learned in the training procedure are $\bm{\theta}=(\bm{\mu},\bm{\rho},\bm{\mu_p})$. $N,n$ are total number of training examples and dof per problem respectively.
-Bayesian neural network gives Gaussian distribution output, which is characterised by mean and variance ($\mathcal{U}_{\mu}(\bfm{f},\bm{w}),\mathcal{U}_{\rho}(\bfm{f},\bm{w})$).
-Finally the loss function for the variational bayes is given as follows
+We modify the deterministic U-Net architectures by replacing their layers with probabilistic layers, as a result, the output of the network is a probability distribution itself.
+We choose Gaussian distributions to represent priors and approximate posteriors of probabilistic layers.
+For the Bayesian U-Net, we use loss function as given in Eq.~(\ref{ELBO}).
+Expectations of the Eq.~(\ref{ELBO}) are approximated by $\mathcal{M}$ Monte Carlo samples drawn from the approximate posterior $q(\bm{w}|\bm{\theta})$ as referred below If we substitute Gaussian probability density functions, the expression in the RHS of Eq.(\ref{ELBO_sampels}) turns out to be as given in Eq.~(\ref{ELBO_expand}).
+We consider '$\mathcal{G}$' probabilistic parameters (Gaussian distributions) for our Bayesian U-Net, where every distribution is parameterised by its mean and standard deviation values.
+Since the standard deviations $\bm{\sigma}$ must be positive, we first train the network on untransformed standard deviations $\bm{\rho}$ which are later transformed to $\bm{\sigma}$ through soft-plus function.
+Also, for the reasons discussed in Section \ref{sec: empirical_bayes}, we involve prior means, $\bm{\mu_p}$, in the training procedure as well.
+Hence parameters to be learned in the training procedure are $\bm{\theta}_{\text{VB}}=(\bm{\theta},\bm{\mu_p})$.
+Finally, the loss function for the Variational Bayes is given as follows

 where